duckyst/duckyst/README.md

 -----------------------------------------------------------------------------------------------------

 -----------------------------------------------------------------------------------------------------
-Düşünmeyen beyinler, düşüncesizlere esir olmaktan öteye gidemezler.
+Düşünmeyen beyinler, düşüncesizlere esir olmaktan öteye gidemezler.<br>
 Minds that do not think cannot go beyond being captive to the thoughtless.